rawiriblundell/wiki.bash-hackers.org/bash4.md

 :V4:

-&lt;note&gt;Attention: Since Bash 4 has been around for quite some time now (4.3 will come soon), I consider it to be &quot;standard&quot;.
+<note>Attention: Since Bash 4 has been around for quite some time now (4.3 will come soon), I consider it to be &quot;standard&quot;.
 This page is not maintained anymore and is left here to keep your links working.
-See the [[scripting:bashchanges]] page for new stuff introduced.&lt;/note&gt;
+See the [[scripting:bashchanges]] page for new stuff introduced.</note>

 Besides many bugfixes since Bash 3.2, Bash 4 will bring some interesting new features for shell users and scripters.
 See also [[scripting:bashchanges]] for a small general overview with more details.